School Road, Charing, Ashford, Kent. TN27 0JN

 Every morning starts with all children in KS1 and 2 reading in class, giving teachers and TAs the opportunity to listen to children read 1:1.
 Every child is heard read at least twice a week by an adult, with the most vulnerable heard at least 4 times a week.
 Children also have ‘Focused Reading’ lessons in KS2 four times a week to help further children’s understanding of what they read and help develop their reading aloud skills.

-In EYFS and KS1 reading and writing is taught through the RWI programme which includes daily phonics sessions with time to review and repeat newly acquired learning as well as reading phonetically decodable books pitched at the children’s abilities.
+In EYFS and KS1 reading and writing is taught through the Read Write Inc programme which includes daily phonics sessions with time to review and repeat newly acquired learning as well as reading phonetically decodable books pitched at the children’s abilities.
 The children are taught in small groups by class teachers and TAs.
 The children also have the opportunity to write at length when appropriate, building up writing skills, editing and improving their writing.

 In KS2, spelling is taught explicitly (based on their needs) and children are tested on what they have learnt.
 Again, this should be seen within their writing.
 The skills taught in their writing and GPS lessons are expected to be seen in all areas of the curriculum and there has been a real push to ensure there are plenty of opportunities to write in other subjects, not just English.
 This can support children’s non-fiction writing.